-For the purposes of SYSC 9.1.2AR, a firm will need to consider whether the requirement in article 19 of the IDD Regulation (or in COBS 9A.4.3EU or COBS 10A.7.2EU for any firm to whom the IDD Regulation is not directly applicable) means that a record needs to be retained for longer than five years.
+For the purposes of SYSC 9.1.2AR, a firm will need to consider whether the requirement in article 19 of the IDD Regulation (or in COBS 9A.4.3UK or COBS 10A.7.2UK7 for any firm to whom the IDD Regulation does not apply7) means that a record needs to be retained for longer than five years.

-619(4) The records shall be retained in a medium that allows the storage of information in a way accessible for future reference by the competent authority.
-The competent authority shall be able to access them readily, to reconstitute each element in a clear and accurate manner and to identify easily any changes, corrections or other amendments, and the contents of the records prior to such modifications.
+719(4) The records shall be retained in a medium that allows the storage of information in a way accessible for future reference by the Financial Conduct Authority7.
+The Financial Conduct Authority7 shall be able to access them readily, to reconstitute each element in a clear and accurate manner and to identify easily any changes, corrections or other amendments, and the contents of the records prior to such modifications.